RPxGoon/Sandboxy/doc/client_lua_api.md

 An (optional) settings file that provides meta information about the mod.

 * `name`: The mod name.
-Allows Luanti to determine the mod name even if the folder is wrongly named.
+Allows Sandboxy to determine the mod name even if the folder is wrongly named.
 * `description`: Description of mod to be shown in the Mods tab of the main menu.